haider8645/kalman_filter_vehicle_location/README.md

 # Kalman Filter to Track Vehicle Location
-This repository is the implementation of the [Example 9 – vehicle location estimation](https://www.kalmanfilter.net/multiExamples.html)
+This repository is the implementation of the [Example 9 – vehicle location estimation](https://www.kalmanfilter.net/multiExamples.html).
+Thanks to them for making it easy to understand the kalman filter!

 # Pre-reqs
  1. Eigen library